zapier/zapier-platform/packages/cli/README.md

 zapier push
 ```

-There are a lot of details left out - check out the full example app for a working setup.
+There are a lot of details left out - check out the full example app [here](https://github.com/zapier/zapier-platform/tree/main/example-apps/babel).

-> To create a new integration with Babel, run `zapier init [your app name] --template babel`.
-You can also check out our working example app [here](https://github.com/zapier/zapier-platform/tree/main/example-apps/babel).
+> We recommend using `zapier init .`  to create an app - you’ll be presented with a list of currently available example templates to start with.

 ## FAQs